 That is a complicated question.
-I am sure the listeners are kind of: What?
-What did he say?
-So let me try to answer it in a way that clarifies the question and I don’t think it takes long.
-I really look forward to doing this more often that if people see to look at the book, they have another question and they call you or, you know, they write to you and we can kind of tie together, look at the book and APJ this way.
-But so look at the verse.
-Here is 2 Timothy 3:15 which he is asking about.
-From childhood, Timothy, you have been acquainted with the sacred writings, which are able to make you wise unto or for salvation through faith in Christ Jesus.
+I am sure the listeners are saying, “What?
+What did he say?”
+So let me try to answer it in a way that clarifies the question.
+And I don’t think it takes long.
+I really look forward to doing this more often so that if people see “Look at the Book” (LAB) and they have another question, and they call you, or they write to you, we can kind of tie together “Look at the Book” and “Ask Pastor John” this way.

 But I don’t see them as alternatives.
-Both are true and both are essential.
-The Scripture makes us wise for salvation through faith.
+Both are true, and both are essential.
+The Scriptures makes us wise for salvation through faith.
 Yes, faith is the means by which Scripture leads to salvation.
 That is right.
-And Scripture does this by wakening and producing or yielding — that is the language I used in the LEB — faith.
-In other words, if faith is essential to salvation, which it is, then if Scriptures are going to lead to salvation, Scriptures must do it by awakening or producing or yielding faith.
+And Scripture does this by wakening and producing or yielding — that is the language I used in the LAB — faith.
+In other words, if faith is essential to salvation, which it is, then if the Scriptures are going to lead to salvation, the Scriptures must do it by awakening or producing or yielding faith.

-So Coby is asking: How do you arrive at the conclusion that Scripture produces faith from this text?
-And my answer is: It seems to me to be demanded by the wording.
-Here is the wording again.
-The sacred writings are able to make you wise for salvation through faith in Christ Jesus.
+So Koby is asking, “How do you arrive at the conclusion that Scripture produces faith from this text?”
+And my answer is, It seems to me to be demanded by the wording.
+Here is the wording again: “The sacred writings are able to make you wise for salvation through faith in Christ Jesus.”
 If the sacred writings lead us to salvation through faith in Jesus, then they must be the means used by God to awaken our faith.
 That is, they produce faith.
-And then I find that confirmed in Romans 10.
-Faith comes by hearing and hearing by the Word of God.
+And then I find that confirmed in Romans 10:17 “Faith comes from hearing, and hearing through the word of Christ.”

-So let me just close with one application beyond what Coby asks, because I think it is relevant here.
+Let me just close with one application beyond what Koby asks, because I think it is relevant here.
 The sacred writings that Paul is talking about here that lead us to salvation and produce faith that brings us to salvation are the Old Testament Scriptures.
 These made Timothy wise unto salvation through faith in Jesus Christ.
 That is amazing.
 The Old Testament Scriptures are designed by God to lead us to faith in Jesus Christ.
 They are not an end in themselves.
-Romans 10:4.
-The goal of the law — and I think it means the instruction of God in the Old Testament — the goal of the law is Christ for righteousness to all who believe.
-This is how the Scriptures make us wise unto salvation.
-They prepare our minds and our world view and our hearts so that when Jesus the Christ is proclaimed we are ready, we are wise and we believe and are saved.
+The goal of the law — and I think “law” means the instruction of God in the Old Testament — is Christ “for righteousness to everyone who believes” (Romans 10:4).